Airbotics/uptane-server/docs/guides/quickstart.md

 # Quickstart
-In this guide we'll take Airbotics Cloud for a spin by building an OS image based on [AirOS](../airos/overview.md)
+In this guide we'll take Airbotics Cloud for a spin by building an OS image based on [AirOS](../airos/overview.md) that you can run in [QEMU](https://www.qemu.org/).

 ## Prerequisites
 - A Linux-based machine with plenty of storage, compute and memory.